ROAD CONDITIONS (also see Simpson Desert Regional info)

 HOW FAST SHOULD I DRIVE

-Firstly you should drive at a speed that you and your passengers are comfortable with, secondly if you are sliding around corners or being jolted by a dip in the road, slow down.
+You should drive at a speed at which you and your passengers are comfortable.
+If you are sliding around corners or being jolted by a dip in the road, slow down.
 You may not think that driving in 4x4 is necessary, but it will give you more control on a slippery corner.

 OVERTAKING

 Another common sight is to see vehicles with a broken wind screen or side glass, this is caused either by an overtaking, or on coming vehicle.
 This can be avoided by slowing down a little, to say 40 - 50 km/h, or slower depending on the width of the road.
-Most 4x4's are worth a lot of money, you'ld get upset if another vehicle "threw" stones at you when slowing down could have avoided it, remember this the next time you're passing on-comming traffic.
+We all get upset if another vehicle "throws" stones at us, when slowing down could have avoided it.
+Remember this the next time you're passing on-comming traffic.

-If you are about to overtake someone stay out wide, right out of the dust, where you have good vision of the road ahead and approach slowly until the vehicle in front has seen you; it's a good idea to use your lights.
-When the vehicle in front does see you they should slow down, so when you pass you are traveling much slower speed, this will reduce the amount of dust you make and avoid the stone chips and wind screen damage.
+If you are about to overtake someone stay out wide - right out of the dust, where you have good vision of the road ahead and approach slowly until the vehicle in front has seen you.It's a good idea to use your lights.
+If a car is passing you,slow down, so when they pass, you are traveling as a much slower speed.
+This will reduce the amount of dust you make and avoid the stone chips and wind screen damage.

 Everyone is on holiday, slow down and enjoy yourself so you can have another.